1927 (theatre company)

 1927 is a British theatre company, based in Margate, Kent, England.
 It produces and performs mixed-media live animation theatre.

 History

 Inspired by a love of silent film and animation, 1927 was established in 2005 by animator and illustrator Paul Barritt and writer and performer Suzanne Andrade, together with performer Esme Appleton, composer and pianist Lillian Henley, and producer Jo Crowley.
 Its productions combine performance, live music, animation, and film.

 1927's first production was Between the Devil and the Deep Blue Sea at the Battersea Arts Centre in London and the Edinburgh Fringe in 2007.
 At the Edinburgh Fringe it won a Scotsman Fringe First Award, the Herald Angel Award, the Total Theatre Award for Best Emerging Company, and the Carol Tambor Best of Edinburgh Award.

 1927 is the trading name of 1927 Productions Limited.

+They contributed theater segments to Interview with the Vampire's second season.